 If your bride and groom are spending thousands of dollars on the details of a wedding, they are sure to appreciate you capturing the event in detail.
 With the 100mm Macro, you can capture detailed shots with the same quality and detail as product advertisements in magazines.
 Add in your touch of lighting and creativity, and you get ring shots like the one below.

 Sometimes the 24-70mm lens just isn’t wide enough to capture everything you want.
-The ultra wide angle helps you capture your surroundings, such as this shot of our wedding party in the streets of San Francisco.
+The ultra wide angle helps you capture your surroundings.

 Venue and landscape shots are also a great addition to your wedding day coverage, as it sets the scene for the day and allows you to take full advantage of amazing scenery.